7476ZHAO/rag-implementation-demo/README.md

 ```

 ## Example Questions
--What is RAG?
+* What is RAG?
--Why do large language models need external knowledge?
+* Why do large language models need external knowledge?
--How does RAG improve accuracy?
+* How does RAG improve accuracy?

 ## Notes
 * This is a simplified prototype, not a full RAG system